-The Real Benefits of Agile, According to the Experts
+The 9 Most Important Benefits of Agile, According to Experts

 “The word has come to mean goodness and light and mom and apple pie,” said Allen Holub, a Bay Area programmer and consultant.
 “People don’t actually know what it means anymore.”

 The word he’s talking about is agile, the software development methodology formalized in 2001 that’s been gaining prominence in the tech community — and other environments — ever since.

 But, as is clear from takes like Holub’s and the sheer number of “agile is dead” memes, the philosophy is hardly untouchable.
 Agile started as a fluid set of practices, and, in many ways, it remains so.
 That means different organizations interpret it differently, and some interpretations are more helpful than others.
 At best, Agile makes companies sensitive to customer needs and resilient to market shifts.
 At worst, it’s a branding tool slapped on with few real changes.

 Underneath the hype, however, lies a methodology that made waves for a reason.
 Companies want to be agile because it makes life better for employees and customers, industry wisdom dictates.

 The Agile Manifesto, penned almost 20 years ago by a group of notable software developers, laid out four fundamental value statements:

 - Individuals and interactions over processes and tools.